Yspr123/git-test/Readme.md

 Welcome to dev-chin
-this is coming from dev-chin
+this is comig from dev-chin

-this is coming from dev-shiv
+this is comig frm dev-shiv
 we are making changes in the feature branch